apiraino/Spotify-AdKiller/README.md

 ```bash
 for i in $(LC_ALL=C pactl list | grep -E '(^Sink Input)|(media.name = \"Spotify\"$)' | cut -d \# -f2 | grep -v Spotify); do pactl set-sink-input-mute "$i" no; done
 ```

+Also ensure you have your locale set to UTF-8 otherwise the ad check can fail on songs with UTF-8 chars.
+Check with the command `locale` and ensure that everything (included LC_ALL) is set to a charset `something.UTF-8` (example `en_US.UTF-8`).

 ### Similar projects